frankastin24/fuseMVC/README.md

 ## Controllers

-Controllers are located in the `/controllers` directory.
-They are implemented as static classes containing methods that handle route requests.
+Controllers reside in the `/controllers` directory and are implemented as static classes containing methods to handle route requests.

-### The request object
+### Request Object

-Where ever a controller method is called from a route the request object is passed as the first parameter.

-The request object contains all of the GET and POST variables, and the dynamic route vairables, all accessible by their key.
+When a controller method is invoked from a route, the request object is passed as the first parameter.
+This object contains all `GET`, `POST`, and dynamic route variables, accessible via their respective keys.

 ---

 ## Models

 Models are located in the `/models` directory and extend the `Model` class.
-Each model defines the database table it interacts with and its corresponding fields.
+Each model defines the corresponding database table and its fields.

 ### Defining a Model